 Am I required to live in residence?

-No, you don't need to live in residence.
-Our Off-Campus Housing Office can help you find a room or apartment in the community.
+If you'd prefer to not live in residence, our Off-Campus Housing Office can help you find a room or apartment in the community.
 Or if you have family in the area, you can live with them.

 Are the floors co-ed?